-SPE 372 Field Experiences in Early Childhood Inclusive Programs Settings 3)
+SPE 372 Field Experiences in Early Childhood Inclusive Settings (3)

 Supervised classroom experience in inclusive early childhood education classrooms working with children who have a range of disabilities.
 Students work under the supervision of onsite cooperating teachers and college instructors.
 Emphasis will be on including children with disabilities in the general classroom environment.
 Students will complete a minimum of 3 hours per week at their field experience site for a total of 40 required hours.
 Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
-Prerequisite: SPE 330
+Concurrent Course SPE 330 or instructor permission presented.
+Students observe and implement effective approaches for remediation, through supervised field experience in self-contained classrooms, resource rooms, or inclusive settings for a total of 40 required hours.
+Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
+Prerequisite: SPE 101/501 & 220